icecube/icetray-public/dataio/resources/docs/portable_binary_archive.rst

 2013:

-    Updates to be compatible with with the newest version of Boost (1.52 at the time).
+    Updates to be compatible with the newest version of Boost (1.52 at the time).